 Our fleet of kayaks on each trip is comprised of approximately 2/3 double kayaks and 1/3 single kayaks.
 Most are made by SEDA products of fiberglass construction and all are equipped with rudders.
 Based on your experience, size and the group composition, your guide will help determine what kayak you will paddle, double or single.
 We also encourage paddlers to rotate kayak seats so everyone has a chance to paddle to their desire.
 If you are particularly tall (over 6'2") or large (over 200 pounds) please let us know well in advance as we may have to arrange a special kayak to be brought to camp.

-We offer exclusive use of a single kayak on most trips for a fee of $50 per kayak.
+We offer exclusive use of a single kayak for a fee of $50 per kayak on all trips except our Magdalena Bay trips.
 You must be fit and experienced in kayaking and screened in advance by our office.
-Single kayaks are not available at our Magdalena Bay camp.
-The option of exclusive use of a single kayak is limited on the Island Hopping trip to a first-come basis and available on our Combination Trip during the Espiritu Santo Island portion only.
+Please keep in mind that the option of exclusive use of a single kayak may be limited to a first-come situation, especially on the Island Hopping trip.

 We provide lightweight Nimbus and Werner paddles, Kokatat paddling PFD's (personal flotation devices also known as lifejackets), nylon spray skirts, paddle floats, and bilge pumps on our expeditions.